-Cyclosporiasis became reportable in Washington State in December of 2000.
-Since then one to five cases have been reported each year.
+Cyclosporiasis is reportable in Washington since December of 2000.
+One to five cases are typically reported each year.

 - To identify common source outbreaks - To identify and eliminate sources of transmission including contaminated food or water

 Epidemiology: Infection with the parasite Cyclospora cayetanensis typically occurs when a person drinks, or swims in contaminated water, or eats fruits or vegetables that have been rinsed with contaminated water.
 Cyclospora infection cannot be spread from person to person.
 The infection is endemic in many developing countries.
 Domestic infections can result from eating imported, contaminated produce, such as berries or herbs.